Jack Horkheimer: Star Hustler (1987 season)

 The 1987 season of the astronomy TV show Jack Horkheimer: Star Hustler starring Jack Horkheimer started on January 5, 1987.
-During this season, the show still had its original name, Jack Horkheimer: Star Hustler.
+During this season, the show still had its original name, Jack Horkheimer: Star Hustler, though it would later be changed to Star Gazers.
 The show's episode numbering scheme changed several times during its run to coincide with major historical events.
 The official Star Gazer website hosts the complete scripts for each show.